trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 * We made the signature of the `divide` function explicit in how it can fail
 * The user of the function can now decide what to do, even if it is panicking
+* Note: just as with `Option` we never have to use `Result::Ok` and `Result::Err` because they have been made available globally

 <!--